Skip to main content

 Essays are a helpful way of setting yourself apart from other academically qualified applicants.
 Use this space to showcase your voice and personality.
 Don’t forget to proofread carefully and get another set of eyes on your work.

-5. Apply Early Action/Early Decision.
+5. Apply Early Action.

 6. Consider program options.

 Virginia Tech considers the major you’ve selected on your application, so choose carefully.
-There are 110 undergraduate degree programs, so you have plenty of options.
+There are over 110 undergraduate degree programs, so you have plenty of options.
 Of course, you should pick the one that aligns with your academic and extracurricular profile, as well as your interests.

 How to Apply to Virginia Tech